Social media influencer Kai Cenat faces charges of inciting riot after thousands cause mayhem in NYC

 Aerial TV news footage showed a surging, tightly packed crowd running through the streets, scaling structures in the park and snarling traffic.
 Shouting teenagers swung objects at car windows, threw paint cans and set off fire extinguishers.
 Some people climbed on a moving vehicle, falling off as it sped away.
 Others pounded on or climbed atop city buses.

-Skylark Jones, 19, likened the scene to “a movie,” as police arrived with riot gear and began, he said, “charging at people.”
+Skylark Jones, 19, likened the scene to “a movie,” as he said police arrived with riot gear and began “charging at people.”

 Maddrey said three officers were hurt.